How to Infuse Your Home with Color

 Faced with hundreds of paint chips at a home-improvement store, many people lust after the richest colors at the bottom of the sample cards, then wimp out and head for the safety of beige.
 That's never been Bonnie Connors.
 She infused her 1920s Chicago-area home with paint, fabric and wallpaper in sunny yellows, apple greens and revved-up oranges paired with deep neutrals.
 Here's how she achieved color theatrics without chaos.

-Pictured at left: In Bonnie's living room, a subtle Oushak rug complements the reupholstered, flame-red velvet chair that once belonged to Bonnie's grandmother.
+Pictured: In the living room, a subtle Oushak rug complements the reupholstered, flame-red velvet chair that once belonged to the homeowner's grandmother.

-Bonnie Connors, who shares her recently renovated Colonial-style home with her husband, Jim, and their two pre-teens, wanted to give her rooms a mix of bold patterns and bright colors.
+Bonnie Connors, who shares her Colonial-style home with her husband, Jim, and their two children, wanted to give her rooms a mix of bold patterns and bright colors.
 She enlisted interior designer Denise Macey to help pick motifs and colors that meld.

 Denise and Bonnie chose fabrics that strictly adhere to the home's orange, green and yellow palette.
 Every room contains those colors in varying amounts and shades.
 To avoid sensory overload, Denise used patterns on either the furnishings or the walls, but never both.
 Rich neutrals (browns and grays) on the walls complement rather than compete with the eye-catching patterns.

-Bonnie layered spicy orange and gold patterns in the sunroom (left).
+The sunroom sports layered spicy orange and gold patterns.
 The mix works because it's set against a quiet background of charcoal gray.
 Exotic ochre chairs and a vintage, reddish-orange Moroccan rug turn the sunroom into a cozy gathering space.

 Architect Healy M. Rice, AIA (847/853-0824)